 Local emergency shelters are normally full and now not accepting new clients because of the Coronavirus and the infection risk to their current population and staff.
 Also, victims are afraid to leave their homes and their abusers often use the COVID-19 pandemic to further manipulate and isolate them from their circles of influence.
 Victims are being asked to choose between becoming ill from the Coronavirus inside an unknown shelter environment with people they do not know and staying in their violent homes with their abusers for the foreseeable future.

-The daily stressors on domestic violence victims are substantial, which lead to health implications and compromised immune systems.
-COVID-19 has proven deadly to those with compromised immune systems.
-As health systems, hospitals, and medical facilities become increasingly taxed, victims will have difficulty accessing the necessary medical services they need in case of a physical harm.
+As health systems, hospitals, medical facilities and emergency shelters become increasingly taxed, victims will have difficulty accessing the necessary medical services they need in case of physical harm.

 In order to meet the needs created by the gap in services for domestic violence victims during the COVID-19 shelter-in-place order, Survive2Thrive Foundation has launched a new phone bank staffed by remote volunteers and paid staff, as well as a fundraiser to place families in need of temporary housing into some of the now vacant hotels in Austin.
 This initiative benefits Austin community in 3 ways: